Paul Anderson Joins the Commission: Full House at the FMC Once Again

 Section 9 of

-and filed new petitions seeking permanent full exemptions.
+the Shipping Act and filed new petitions seeking permanent full exemptions.
 Both of these Chinese flag

 carriers have asked the Federal Maritime Commission to allow them to lawfully publish rate decreases without